What Is Keratosis Pilaris?

 Keratosis pilaris is a common skin condition in which tiny bumps develop on the skin.
 The bumps are harmless plugs of dead skin cells and tend to appear on the upper arms, front of the thighs, and cheeks.
 Keratosis pilaris is frequently seen along with atopic dermatitis and ichthyosis vulgaris.

-What Are Symptoms of Keratosis Pilaris?
+What Are Symptoms and Signs of Keratosis Pilaris?

 - Tiny, rough-feeling bumps on the skin.

 - May look like goosebumps or a plucked chicken